 The ability to ‘see’ ahead .. to actually ‘work’ in a very practical and realistic way, but ‘in one’s mind’ .. is the first and most important tool that the designer reaches for!
 Everyone has it, because otherwise none of us would be able to rehearse a difficult conversation, write a shopping list or plan a journey!
 Undoubtedly some would seem to be ‘better’ at it than others .. but it’s more a case of some being better at aspects of it.
 Some can let their imagination roam further than others; some may not wander so far but can ‘see’ what they have in more detail; some are good at shutting out what they don’t want or need to see in order to focus.
 My point here is that it’s important to recognise which of these you are, acknowledge your strengths and question whether you can improve.
 Although the second point on this list is the accepted way of dealing with any deficiency, or safeguarding against being misled, there is still a great deal that we either don’t have time to test or don’t realize there’s a need to.

 Probably model-making taxes one’s ability to plan ahead in this way more than most other things I can think of, because there are so many variables!
-The materials chosen need to be reasonably durable (though not to last forever); affordable; obtainable when needed; ideally within one’s ‘comfort zone’ in terms of familiarity or technical ability; but perhaps not so familiar or comfortable that they engender predictable results i.e. a little challenging or even inspiring!.
+The materials chosen need to be reasonably durable (though not to last forever); affordable; obtainable when needed; ideally within one’s ‘comfort zone’ in terms of familiarity or technical ability; but perhaps not so familiar or comfortable that they engender predictable results i.e. better if they’re a little challenging or even inspiring!.
 Similarly one’s methods of working with them need to accord with the above; they must be affordable timewise; they must be flexible enough to give freedom to the development of the design; they must keep the sense of discovery alive!
 The builder’s mantra ‘strongest, neatest, quickest and cheapest’ already gives many things to juggle with, but ideally ‘most creative’ should also be added.

 Can one’s ability to visualize be strengthened?
 Is it possible to ‘see’ or to foresee more?
 Absolutely! .. by feeding the mind with better information for a start!
 The quality of what comes out depends on the quality of what goes in.
 But it doesn’t start with ‘quality’ necessarily .. it starts with quantity.
 The more we’ve seen in our lives, whatever the sources, the more we’ll be able to visualize.
 Then, the move towards ‘quality’ begins simply with questioning; the act of interrogating what it is we’re seeing, where it might come from, how good those sources are and what visual assumptions we might have been making.